preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/document-management/index.rst

-Document Management
+Document management
 =====================

-Here you handle all the settings for Document Management.
+Here you handle all the settings for Document management.

-Prerequisite: The Tenant feature "Controlled documents" must be active for these options to be available.
+Prerequisite: The tenant feature "Controlled documents" must be active for these options to be available.

 .. image:: document-management-all-nv7.png